-The internal memory of the ADSP-21261 boots at system power-up from an 8-bit EPROM via the parallel port, an SPI master, an SPI slave, or an internal boot.
-Booting is determined by the boot configuration (BOOTCFG1-0) pins.
-Selection of the boot source is controlled via the SPI as either a master or slave device, or it can immediately begin executing from ROM.
+The internal memory of the ADSP-2126x boots at system power-up from an 8-bit EPROM via the parallel port, an SPI master, an SPI slave, or an internal boot.
+Booting is determined by the boot configuration (BOOT_CFG1-0) pins.